 So Suzuki mis-spoke – not a big deal; we all do it a dozen times a day.
 But check the ratings themselves, particularly considering that Space Cruiser Yamato was up against it in the schedules, and you will see that the high audience numbers for Heidi can only have come from adults tuning in alongside their children.
 This fact renders Suzuki’s own child-focussed analysis meaningless, and although it would actually help Condry make another of his points, it goes unaddressed because he takes what Suzuki says as gospel.
 But this rare lapse of due diligence should not detract from a welcome book that offers a genuine insider’s view of the anime industry at work, worth a hundred accounts of What Some Fans I Met Think Of Some Anime They’ve Seen.
 Such was Condry’s quest, to follow that star, no matter how hopeless, no matter how far.
 More like this, please.

 The Soul of Anime is available from Duke University Press in paper and on the Kindle.
-Jonathan Clements is the author of Anime: A History of Japanese Animation, coming later this year from the British Film Institute.
+Jonathan Clements is the author of Anime: A History.